lebakasable/kaku/README.md

 # kaku

-A simple graphics library for Oak.
+A simple graphics library written in Oak.

 ## Quick Start